KrasimiraGeo/React-e-commerce/README.md

 The main technicalities of the online store include:

 - React.js library
-- React Hooks such as - useState, useContext, useEffect, useReducer
+- React Hooks such as - useState, useContext, useEffect
+- Redux for handling the more complex shopping cart logic
 - CRUD operations with Firebase APIs
 - Cloud-hosted Firebase Realtime Database for storing product data
 - Cloud Storage for Firebase API for storing product image files